Fresh Ideas for Hard-Boiled Eggs

 Hard-Boiled Eggs Uses

 My Go-to Options

-For me, adding minced hard-boiled eggs to a stir-fry is a no-brainer.
+First, the obvious addition: to a chef salad.
+The other two obvious and normal uses are a potato salad and egg salad sandwich.
+But for me, adding minced hard-boiled eggs to a stir-fry is a no-brainer.
 It’s my go-to for extra hard-boiled eggs.
 You can add them right before the last toss of the stir-fried veggies before serving or sprinkle them on top of your stir-fry just before serving either family style or individual plates.

 My next go-to is to make a hybrid guacamole by adding chopped egg to the favorite guacamole recipe.
 Alternately, you can add cubed avocado to your favorite egg salad recipe.
 I’m not concerned about the extra fat in the avocado or the cholesterol in the eggs.
-It is my understanding from much research that they are both for you.
+It is my understanding from much research that they are both good for you.
 They have debunked the cholesterol/heart correlation and fat helps you feel full so you’ll eat less if you listen to your body and quit eating when full.
 Also, I’m told that eating fat switches your body from burning carbs (especially simple carbs) to burning fat.
 Don’t we all want to have our bodies burning fat??
 I do!